• Home

 The primary materials used in centrifugally cast fiberglass pipes include glass fibers, resin, and sand.
 Each of these materials plays a vital role in the overall performance and durability of the pipe.

-• Glass Fibers: These provide the reinforcement for the pipe, offering tensile strength and ensuring that the pipe can withstand high internal and external pressures.
+• Glass Fibers: Glass fibers provide the reinforcement for the pipe, offering FRP pipe tensile strength and ensuring that the pipe can withstand high internal and external pressures.
 Glass fibers are highly resistant to corrosion, which is particularly important for pipes used in harsh environments.

 • Resin: The resin used in centrifugally cast fiberglass pipe acts as a binder, holding the glass fibers together and giving the pipe its shape.
 The type of resin used can vary depending on the specific application, with options such as polyester, vinyl ester, or epoxy resins being commonly used.
 Each resin offers unique benefits, such as increased resistance to chemicals or higher thermal stability.